adimanea/adrianmanea.xyz/README.md

     + switch parser (with [mozilla/readablility](https://github.com/mozilla/readability) ?) or edit source (see `curl` part + parse).
 - archive when it gets messy (see `sfeed` README, the `sfeed_archive.c` example);
 - does it mark as read?
+- check the feeds and add some more.
+Finnicky update tho' (some fail at times);